TopicSec/topicsec.github.io/_posts/2020-10-07-industrial-age-of-hacking.md

 Their work up to that point is documented, and the apprentice moves on to a new target.

 ### Journeymen
-Journeyman utilize the documentation from prior work by apprentices to skip ahead and utilize their skillset to work around the issues encountered by the apprentices.
+Journeyman utilize the documentation from prior work by apprentices to skip ahead and utilize their skill set to work around the issues encountered by the apprentices.

 ### Masters
 Masters likewise utilize documentation from prior apprentice and journeyman work to skip directly the aspects requiring their skills, such as those requiring changes to existing analysis software or new forms of analysis entirely.